 A. Yes.
 We work with our applicants to find a study programme that fits with their interests, goals and grade profile from school.
 Students wishing to study a Level 3 programme at Collyer’s should achieve a grade average of at least 4.0 from a minimum of five GCSE’s.
 Students achieving a grade average of between 3.0 and 3.9 from a minimum of five GCSE’s may be considered for our Level 2 Transition Programme.
 Please refer to our prospectus.

 Q. Will I need to resist GCSE English Language and GCSE Maths if I don’t receive a grade 4 in each?

 A. Yes, it is a government requirement that you must resit these qualifications to achieve a grade 4.
 This will likely inform your study programme and you will receive good advice and guidance during your interview and at enrolment in September.

 Q. Are there any bus services that run to Collyer’s?

 A. Yes, a large number of our students travel from outside of the Horsham area and several buses stop outside of the College, including those from Haywards Heath and Worthing.
 For information about discounted travel and financial assistance for travel please visit our Student Finance page.

 Q. Is it easy to get to Collyer’s via train?

 A. Yes, Horsham is easily reached by train from a wide number of locations including Haywards Heath, Redhill and Chichester.
 The train station is located at the top of Hurst Road, a 5 minute walk from the College.

 Q. What is a typical timetable at Collyer’s

-A. Standard teaching hours are 8:40am to 4:15pm, although students will find that the library is open until 6:30pm.
+A. Standard teaching hours are 8:40 to 16:15, although students will find that the library is open from 8:00 until 18:00 on most days.
 All classes will take place within these standard hours and, where free periods take place, students are expected to make good use of the library.